Harem conspiracy

 The Harem conspiracy was a coup d'état attempt against the Egyptian pharaoh Ramesses III in 1155 BC.
 The principal figure behind the plot was one of the pharaoh's secondary wives, Tiye, who hoped to place her son Pentawer on the throne instead of the pharaoh's chosen successor Ramesses IV.
 The plot was mainly organized by the court official Pebekkamen.
 The plotters succeeded in killing the pharaoh but failed to establish Pentawer on the throne.
 In the aftermath, the leading conspirators were convicted and executed.

 Ramesses III

-Ramesses III was born during the Twentieth Dynasty to the Pharaoh Setnakhte and the Queen Tiy-Merenese.
+Ramesses III was born during the Twentieth Dynasty to the pharaoh Setnakhte and the queen Tiy-Merenese.
 His father Setnakhte came to the throne by rescuing Egypt from the hands of foreign powers.
-After Ramesses II or Ramesses The Great outlived twelve of his sons, Egypt was put in the hands of others.
 Setnakhte led Egypt into the Twentieth Dynasty.
 It is said that Ramesses III "entered life destined for the kingship and remained at the pinnacle of society and power throughout".
 Ramesses III ruled Egypt for 31 years.
 He had recently relocated to Thebes to celebrate the Heb-Sed, the rejuvenation festival that occurs after a king rules for thirty years and it continues to take place every three years thereafter.
 It was in Thebes where this great conspiracy was performed.

+Unfortunately, Ramesses III made a major error in his family life by failing to clearly establish the order of succession among his sons.
+He did not respect their birth order, and the heir he designated, Ramesses IV, was likely younger than another of his sons, Khaemwaset.
+This miscalculation may have led his second wife, queen Tiye, to believe that her own younger son could also bypass his elder brothers and become pharaoh, thereby enabling her to plot a conspiracy to murder the king within the royal harem.